dnlyates/http-status-api/README.md

 # http-status-api

-A simple API for generating status code responses for development testing purposes.
 Ngl this was an excuse to try Go.

 ## How to use